Difference Between Sequence Object and Identity Column in SQL Server

 CREATE SEQUENCE [dbo].[SequenceObject] START WITH 1 INCREMENT BY 5 MINVALUE 1 MAXVALUE 50 CYCLE

-We can reseed an Identity property but we cannot change the step size whereas we can alter the seed well as the Step size of a Sequence object at any time.
+- We can reseed an Identity property but we cannot change the step size whereas we can alter the Seed as well as the Step size of a Sequence object at any time.

 - The sequence is used to generate a database-wide sequential number whereas the identity column is tied to a table.